rokugo-lang/rokugo/docs/language.md

 Note that Rokugo does not support function overloading.
 For a function to be applicable to many different types of parameters, it has to be polymorphic.

+The type of a function which accepts an argument of type `a` and returns a value of type `r` is written as `a -> r`.
+Unlike most operators, `->` is right-associative, so `a -> b -> c` is `a -> (b -> c)`, not `(a -> b) -> c`.

+Note that there are no functions which accept more than one argument.
+This helps with programming generically, because there's only one argument passing case you need to worry about - where you pass a single argument to the function.

 #### Function application

 _Applying_ a function in Rokugo is what you might call _calling_ a function in imperative languages.